visgl/deck.gl/docs/api-reference/test-utils/snapshot-test-runner.md

 Options:

-* `timeout` (Number) - time to wait for each test case to resolve (by calling the `done` callback) before aborting, in milliseconds.
+* `timeout` (number) - time to wait for each test case to resolve (by calling the `done` callback) before aborting, in milliseconds.
 Default `2000`.
-* `imageDiffOptions` (Object) - image diffing options for all test cases.
+* `imageDiffOptions` (object) - image diffing options for all test cases.
 This will be overridden if a test case defines its own `imageDiffOptions`.
 See "Image Diff Options" section below.
 * `onTestStart` (Function) - callback when a test starts.
 Receives the current test case.
 Default logs the test name to console.
 * `onTestPass` (Function) - callback when a test passes.
 Receives the current test case and the diffing result.
 Default logs the pixel matching percentage to console.
 * `onTestFail` (Function) - callback when a test fails, either because the matching rate is below threshold or a critical error.
 Receives the current test case.
 Default logs the error message or the pixel matching percentage to console.